kaharez/lawcodes/6-code-of-evidence/book-07-privilege/article-02-spousal-privilege.md

 # Article 2 – Spousal Privilege

 1. A person is not compellable to testify against their spouse, except in cases of:
-   a. offences against the spouse or children;
+   (a) offences against the spouse or children;
-   b. offences against property jointly owned.
+   (b) offences against property jointly owned.

 2. Communications between spouses during marriage are privileged.